tomhalmos/cyclevision/README.md

 # cyclevision
 Computer Vision for Cancer Cell Cycle Research

-This Github contains the scripts and algorithms that were developed to implement [Convolutional U-Nets](https://arxiv.org/pdf/1505.04597.pdf) for fully automatic image analysis in cancer cell cycle research.
-The work was modeled on the double U-Net analysis pipeline used in the [DeLTA](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007673) analysis framework.
+This Github contains the scripts developed to implement [Convolutional U-Nets](https://arxiv.org/pdf/1505.04597.pdf) for automatic image analysis in cancer cell cycle research.
+The work was modeled on the [DeLTA](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007673) double U-Net analysis pipeline.

+## Python Packages
+The python packages required to train the U-Nets can be installed from the YAML file in the Anaconda Packages folder.

 ## Train a Network

-Training a network requires model initialisation script (U-Net Models), the data.py processing script (Pipeline and Evaluation) and a training script (Training Scripts).
-To run the three correctly, place them along with the training data in the following folder environment:
+To train a network set up the following folder environment with the data processing, model architecture and training scripts in the correct location:

   --> **scripts**